 For this reason, our writers always put themselves in the shoes of the reader and craft content that answers search queries in the most accurate and comprehensive way possible.

 Search intent also guides the word count and format of the articles being produced, as well as the subsections, headings, and logical progression of the content.

-From a technical standpoint, our writers ensure that each piece of written content is well-structured and easily readable with H1, H2, and H3 headings, bullet points, and numbered lists.
+From a technical standpoint, our writers ensure that each piece of written content is SEO optimized and easily readable with H1, H2, and H3 headings, bullet points, and numbered lists.
 They also maintain a consistent tone of voice throughout that reflects the brand of the client we’re working with.

 We will suggest some links to include, but let the writer decide which internal and external links are most relevant and authoritative for that specific content.